frpe1/Portfolio-Template/README.md

 The workflow is that you doing the changes localy on your computer and then compile it to an end-production version and uploading it to your live-server.

+## Project structure

+assets/

+Here you'll found all the external assets you downloaded or will use for your project.

+img/

+Put the image you will need for the project here

+layouts/

+Here you found the base-layout file.
+Change it if you wanna change the meta information on the page, or if you need to include some external script and stylesheetslink etc

+mixins/

+Here you could found helpfiles for your project, if you not wanna include it directly in your main page, so put it here!

+portfolio/

+Here is the main folder for your project, where you will spend mostly of the time of your project.
+There is a javascriptfile here for where you put all your javascript code, portfolio.pug for creating the design of the page and stylus file .styl where you code all your stylesheet, but doing that with help of coding stylus and not css directly.